-Qualitative -Cumulative Must have earned the required CGPA at the published GPA (CGPA) intervals.
-Component Quantitative -Pace Must complete at least 67% of the (Completion credits attempted, rounded to the nearest percent.
-Rate) Component Quantitative - May receive financial aid for up to 150% of the number of Maximum credits required for successful program completion unless Timeframe it is mathematically impossible for a student to complete Component the program within this limit.
+Quantitative - May receive financial aid for up to 150% of the number of credits required for successful program completion unless it is mathematically impossible for a student to complete

+Component the program within this limit.

 In general, coursework that is taken while in attendance at the CCSNH institution is considered when reviewing a student's academic record for satisfactory academic progress.
 However, there are some exceptions.
-Please see the section on Treatment of Repeated Courses, Audited Courses, Incompletes, Developmental/Remedial Courses, English for Speakers of Other Language Courses (ESOL), Credits by Examination, Non-Punitive grades, Pass/Fail Grades, Withdrawals.
+Please see the section on Treatment of Repeated Courses.
+Audited Courses, Incompletes, Developmental/Remedial Courses, English for Speakers of Other Language Courses (ESOL), Credits by Examination, Non-Punitive grades, Pass/Fail Grades, Withdrawals.